KennethHoff/Misc-Testing/Backend/Analyzers/OXX.Backend.Analyzers/src/OXX.Backend.Analyzers/Rules/OneOfExhaustiveSwitchExpression/Readme.md

 ## Known Issues

-- The analyzer will not detect literal values as valid for the type, and will not report missing cases for them.
+- The analyzer will detect literal values as the type itself, and will not report missing cases for their type.
   - For example, with the following code:
     ```csharp
     OneOf<bool, string> stringOrBool = "Test";